gluonhq/gluonfx-maven-plugin/README.md

 </configuration>
 ```

-* Build the native image:
+Build the native image:

 ```
 mvn clean client:build
 ```

+**Note**: Since all java bytecode is translated to native code, the compilation step can take a long time, and it requires a fair amount of memory.

-* Package and create an APK file:
+Package and create an APK file:

 ```
 mvn client:package
 ```

-* Install the APK file on a connected Android device:
+Install the APK file on a connected Android device:

 ```
 mvn client:install
 ```

-* Run the installed app on the connected Android device:
+Run the installed app on the connected Android device:

 ```
 mvn client:run
 ```

-**Note**: Since all java bytecode is translated to native code, the compilation step can take a long time, and it requires a fair amount of memory.

 ### Documentation and samples